rpicanco/MicroserviceArchitectureSolutionFramework/README.md

 </details>

 ## About the Project
-This project aims to propose a Microservice Architecture Solution Framework for standardizing Microservices Architecture projects.
+This project aims to propose a Microservice Architecture Solution Framework for standardizing deliverables in Microservices Architecture projects.
 It was designed with boundaries and deliverables.
-All Deliverables can be done in any order and/or in parallel and being enriched throughout the project lifecycle.
-Each project has own needs, as a consequence, not all deliverables are applied for a specific project.
+Each boundary has many deliverables and it can be done in any order and/or in parallel and being enriched throughout the project lifecycle.
+However, each project has its own needs and has its own peculiarities, as a consequence, not all deliverables are applied for a specific project.

 ## What problem does this framework solve?
 XXXX